 Have you noticed that many of the baby boomer generation are now choosing to combine their chosen lifestyle and leisure with income producing activities?

-I first became aware of the trend towards older people learning about online business when I began to attend internet marketing workshops to help me market my business.
-When I started this quest to learn about online business, about 12 years ago, there were quite a few people of the 50+ demographic but over time I’ve observed the numbers growing strongly and the success of boomerpreneurs becoming common enough to be considered a definite lifestyle trend.
+I first became aware of this boomers surprising lifestyle trend when I began to attend internet marketing workshops to help me market my business.
+When I started my quest to learn about online business, about 12 years ago, there were quite a few people of the 50+ demographic but over time I’ve observed the numbers growing strongly and the success of boomerpreneurs becoming common enough to be considered a definite lifestyle trend.

 Well, weird I may have been, but I certainly wasn’t alone!
 And the longer I’ve been working in this fascinating arena the more people I’ve met who have similarly embraced online business in the second half of their lives.